gwenty/Tracer-user-testing/README.md

     Options that can be used with both methods:
 		*include-class* - Write the methods as: Class.method name.

-4. Run the compiled output example program like in step 2 form the original program folder, but pointing the classpath to the sootOutput folder:
+4. Produce the traces: Run the compiled output example program like in step 2 form the original program folder, but pointing the classpath to the sootOutput folder:

 	For example program 1: It should only take a few seconds to run. \
 		Linux: java -cp ../sootOutput:.
 RunStationStatistics rstats2019.xyz \